 - Single Screen: showing only one screen on the monitor. - Multi-screen: showing multiple screens on the monitor simultaneously. - Auto-switch: the screen is auto switched to the next one.
-And you must set the dwell time for each screen on the configuration menu before enabling the auto-switch. - Menu > Configuration > Live View > Dwell Time. - Start Recording: continuous record and motion detection record are supported. - Output Mode: select the output mode to Standard, Bright, Gentle or Vivid. - Add IP Camera: the shortcut to the IP camera management interface. - Playback: playback the recorded videos for current day. - Aux Monitor: The main and auxiliary output priority principle is listed in Figure 3.
-2. The NVR checks the connection of the output interfaces and combines with the principle to define the main and auxiliary output interfaces.
+And you must set the dwell time for each screen on the configuration menu before enabling the auto-switch. - Menu>Configuration>Live View>Dwell Time. - Start Recording: continuous record and motion detection record are supported. - Output Mode: select the output mode to Standard, Bright, Gentle or Vivid. - Add IP Camera: the shortcut to the IP camera management interface. - Playback: playback the recorded videos for current day. - Aux Monitor: the NVR checks the connection of the output interfaces to define the main and auxiliary output interfaces.
+The priority level for the main and aux output is HDMI1/VGA>HDMI2.